Additrien/arc-fusion/README.md

 - **Quality-Based Routing**: Intelligent fallback based on retrieval scores

 ### **Intelligent Multi-Agent Orchestration**
-- **Intent Classification**: Fast routing using Gemini 1.5 Flash
+- **Intent Classification**: Fast routing using Gemini 2.5 Flash Lite
 - **LLM-Based Planning**: Dynamic agent execution planning using Gemini 2.5 Flash Lite
 - **Corpus Retrieval**: Advanced RAG with academic paper understanding
 - **Automatic Fallback**: When no corpus results found → auto-route to web search
 - **Web Search**: Current information via Tavily API (explicit requests OR automatic fallback)
-- **Response Synthesis**: High-quality answers using Gemini 1.5 Pro
+- **Response Synthesis**: High-quality answers using Gemini 2.5 Flash and Gemini 2.5 Pro

-## ⚖️ Architectural Decision: LLM as a Judge vs. Cross-Encoder
+## 🧠 Current Architecture: LLM as a Judge

-After a thorough analysis, we have strategically pivoted from using a Cross-Encoder for re-ranking to a more powerful **"LLM as a Judge"** architecture.
-While the Cross-Encoder is a standard component in many RAG pipelines, it presents critical limitations in our specific use case.

-### Why We Are NOT Using a Cross-Encoder

-1.  **Domain Mismatch & Fine-Tuning Risk:**
-    *   **Problem:** Pre-trained cross-encoders (like `ms-marco-MiniLM-L6-v2`) are specialized for general web search data, not academic research papers.
-Their notion of "relevance" is misaligned with our domain.
-    *   **Risk:** Fine-tuning a model on our small, evolving dataset carries a high risk of **overfitting**.
-The model might learn the specifics of our current PDFs but fail to generalize to new documents, making the system brittle.

-2.  **Critical Context Truncation:**
-    *   **Problem:** Cross-encoders have a very small context window (typically 512 tokens).
-Our document chunks are larger to provide rich context for synthesis.
-    *   **Consequence:** The cross-encoder **truncates the input**, potentially ignoring crucial information located at the end of a chunk.
-This is unacceptable for a component whose sole purpose is precision.

-3.  **Lack of Holistic Understanding:**
-    *   **Problem:** A cross-encoder scores each document in isolation.
-It cannot detect redundancy, complementarity, or contradictions between different retrieved passages.

-### The "LLM as a Judge" Advantage

-Our new architecture replaces the re-ranking step with a dedicated agent that uses a powerful LLM (Gemini 1.5 Flash) to assess the relevance of the retrieved documents.

-**Key Advantages:**
+Our current system uses an **"LLM as a Judge"** architecture for document relevance assessment, leveraging Gemini 2.5 Flash to evaluate the quality of retrieved documents and make intelligent routing decisions.

+### Key Advantages of Our Current Approach

+**LLM Judge Benefits:**
--   **Massive Context Window:** The LLM can analyze all retrieved chunks simultaneously (up to 1 million tokens), completely eliminating the truncation issue and enabling a holistic, context-aware judgment.
+-   **Massive Context Window:** The LLM can analyze all retrieved chunks simultaneously (up to 1 million tokens), enabling holistic, context-aware judgment of document relevance.
--   **Zero-Shot Reasoning:** We leverage the LLM's powerful, built-in reasoning capabilities, which are far more generalizable than a fine-tuned model on a small dataset.
-It can assess relevance for any academic domain without retraining.
+-   **Zero-Shot Reasoning:** We leverage the LLM's powerful, built-in reasoning capabilities for any academic domain without requiring additional training.
--   **Rich, Structured Output:** Instead of a single score, the LLM Judge provides a structured JSON output with a relevance score, a textual explanation, and a clear routing decision (`synthesize` or `search_web`), leading to more reliable and transparent workflows.
+-   **Rich, Structured Output:** Instead of a single score, the LLM Judge provides structured JSON output with relevance scores, explanations, and clear routing decisions (`synthesize` or `search_web`).
--   **Simplified & More Robust Pipeline:** This approach simplifies our architecture (no need to manage a specialized model) and makes it more robust to changes in the underlying data corpus.
+-   **Simplified Pipeline:** This approach simplifies our architecture and makes it robust to changes in the underlying data corpus.

-For a detailed breakdown of this architectural pivot, please see [`architecture_change.md`](./architecture_change.md).

 ---